salsolatragus/teamscale-timestamp/README.md

 from your build tool.
 The following build environments are supported:

 - TeamCity
-- TFS and Azure Devops
+- TFS and Azure DevOps
 - Jenkins, but only for plugins that set the `BRANCH` or `GIT_BRANCH` environment variable
 - CircleCI